 TrialPay’s hiring bar and interview process

 Before I share the actual results, a quick word about context is in order.
 TrialPay’s hiring standards are quite high.
 We ended up interviewing roughly 1 in 10 people that applied.
 Of those, after several rounds of interviewing (generally a phone screen followed by a live coding round followed by onsite), we extended offers to roughly 1 in 50, for an ultimate offer rate of 1 in 500.
 The interview process is pretty standard, though the company shies away from asking puzzle questions that depend on some amount of luck/clicking to get the correct answer.
 Instead, they prefer problems that gradually build on themselves and open-ended design and architecture questions.
 For a bit more about what TrialPay’s interview process (used to) look like, check out Interviewing at TrialPay 101.

 Now, here’s what I discovered.
 The bar height represents effect size.
-Every feature with a bar was statistically significant, and if you mouse over each bar, you can also see the p-value.
+Every feature with a bar was statistically significant.
 These results were quite surprising, and I will try to explain and provide more info about some of the more interesting stuff I found.

 The most significant feature by far was the presence of typos, grammatical errors, or syntactic inconsistencies.